ARM-software/bob-build/docs/overview.md

 Note that not all Bob features are supported on Android.
 This includes:

 * Aliases

 * Versioned libraries

+* Generated library modules only support a single target, so any library/binary that uses them will only build for the main target. i.e. Multilib is disabled on them.

 ## macOS support